GLD5000/GLD-ColourTheory/README.md

 # GLD Colourmatic 5000
+### The free colour palette generator for web developers.
 ![Overview](./media/img/screenshots/Overview.jpg)
-### A colour palette generator for web developers.

 Want to generate thousands of colour combinations in seconds?
 Want an entire colour scheme in one click?